Anger Management Techniques

 1. Understanding Anger

-Anger has a bad reputation and many people have a difficult relationship with it.
-Yet it’s a natural and valid human emotion just as sadness and joy are.
+Anger has a bad reputation, and many people have a difficult relationship with it.
+Yet it’s a natural and valid human emotion, just like sadness and joy.

 For others, repressed anger could have other personal consequences such as withdrawal, feelings of anxiety, low self-esteem and putting up with poor behaviour from others.